 What are voltage transients?

-A transient voltage is a temporary unwanted voltage in an electrical circuit that range from a few volts to several thousand volts and last up to a few milliseconds.
-Transient voltages are caused by the sudden release of stored energy due to incidents such as lightning strikes, unfiltered electrical equipment, contact bounce, arcing or generators being switched ON and OFF.
-Transient voltages differ from swells and dips by being larger in magnitude and shorter in duration.
+A transient voltage is a temporary unwanted voltage in an electrical circuit that range from a few volts to several thousand volts and last micro seconds up to a few milliseconds.
+Transient voltages are caused by the sudden release of stored energy due to incidents such as lightning strikes, unfiltered electrical equipment, contact bounce, arcing, capacitor bank or generators being switched ON and OFF.
+Transient voltages differ from swells by being larger in magnitude and shorter in duration.
 Faulty contactors and lightning are the most common source of transients.
 It’s important that measurement tools designed to survive voltage transients should be certified by at least one independent testing agency.

-Use a power-quality meter to gather a full record of voltage dips, swells or transients.
-An exact timestamp, provided by higher-quality meters, enables correlating the event to a machine state.
+Use a power quality meter to gather a full record of voltage dips, swells or transients.
+An exact timestamp, detailed event profile and high-resolution waveform capture provided by higher-quality meters enables correlating the event to a machine state and finding the root cause of machine problems.